By: Leslie Cyr

 Many times, students will share that they are participating in an event soon.
 “I’m going to Disneyland”, they will say.
 Or, “I have ballet lessons today after school.”

-If you are invited to a baseball game, try and go.
+If you are invited to a baseball game, try to go.
 Email the parents, let them know their student invited you and if it would be okay if you attend.

 Your actions can say more than your words do.